Connect with others who understand.

 Written by Alison Channon

 Spinal muscular atrophy (SMA) is a genetic neuromuscular disorder characterized by muscle weakness that worsens over time.
-Depending on type and age of onset, other symptoms of SMA can include respiratory difficulties, inability to stand or walk, and problems chewing and swallowing.
+Depending on type and age of onset, other symptoms of SMA can include respiratory difficulties, an inability to stand or walk, and problems chewing and swallowing.
 Severe breathing problems are common in infant or child-onset SMA and can contribute to a reduced life expectancy.
-Adult-onset SMA generally does not influence life span.
+Adult-onset SMA generally doesn’t influence life span.

 What Causes Spinal Muscular Atrophy?

-SMA is an inherited genetic disorder.
-Spinal muscular atrophy types 0-4, which account for nearly all cases of SMA, are caused by a mutation in the survival motor neuron (SMN) genes on both copies of chromosome 5.
-(Note that most people have two copies of 23 chromosomes.)
 SMN genes tell the body to make SMN protein, which is crucial for the function of motor neurons.
 Motor neurons are nerve cells that transmit signals from the brain and spinal cord to the muscles.
 Without sufficient SMN protein, motor neurons die, and the brain cannot signal the muscles to function.
-The result is progressive muscle weakness that impacts functions ranging from walking to breathing.
+The result is progressive muscle weakness that affects functions like walking and breathing.

-A mutation on both copies of a person’s SMN1 gene determines whether a person will have SMA.
-The type of SMA a person develops, the severity of symptoms, and life expectancy, is often, but not always, related to the number of SMN2 copies they possess.
-Babies with type 0, the most severe form of SMA, may only have one SMN2 copy, those with type 1 (Werdnig-Hoffmann disease) usually have one or two copies, and people with type 2 often have three copies.
+Babies with type 0, the most severe form of SMA, may only have one SMN2 copy.
+Those with type 1 (Werdnig-Hoffmann disease) usually have one or two copies, and people with type 2 SMA often have three copies.
 In comparison, those with type 3 (Kugelberg-Welander Disease) might have three or four SMN2 copies, and those with type 4 may have four or more SMN2 copies.

 SMA With Respiratory Distress